marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Some elements are the same for participants and lecturers (as e.g text boxes), but most elements are different.
 Typical elements for participants are input elements, program codes, text boxes and winning notifications.
 Typical elements for lectures are start buttons, program codes, text boxes and many different result elements.

-.. note:: A full list of all elements can be found in the secion :ref:`Elements:Elements`.
+.. note:: A full list of all elements can be found in the section :ref:`Elements:Elements`.

 .. note:: Elements are always displayed and executed from top to bottom.